scil/LaravelFly/readme.md

 - Same codes can run on PHP-FPM or LaravelFly

 - To be absolutely safe, put your code under control.
-Coroutine is fully supported (code execution can jump from one request to another).
+Coroutine is supported (code execution can jump from one request to another).

 - The majority of Laravel services or some other objects can be made before any requests.
 There are two types:
   - be configurable to serve in multiple requests (only one instance of the service).
 LaravelFly named it  **WORKER SERVICE**, **WORKER OBJECT** or **COROUTINE-FRIENDLY SERVICE/OBJECT**.